 My concept idea was to create something really modern, given the natural surroundings, to almost emphasise both the beautiful landscapes informality against the formal contemporary structure.
 A complete contrast; using one to exaggerate the other.
 I also wanted to use a natural paving stone and chose grey granite for its hardwearing and sometimes brutal appearance.
 This would ensure that it was incredibly hardwearing and could cope with an influx of guests and maybe after hours dancing!
 It would also be fine in colder weather if sitting outside with a firepit for warmth or even if it was slightly damp outside as its non slip.
 By using a really contemporary thin granite paver it gave the space the illusion of making it feel much wider than it is and draws the eye to the raised bed.

 With outdoor living becoming more popular its really important that you plan ahead for your space.
 By using this design guide and following simple rules such as working out the function, planting arrangement and seating areas you can ensure design success.
-Unlike interior design where furniture can be moved around, once you have created planting schemes, its really hard to just lift and shift them.
-This is why designing before hand using a guide will help you avoid costly time consuming mistakes.
+Unlike interior design where furniture can be moved around, once you have created planting schemes, it is really hard to just lift and shift them.
+This is why designing beforehand using a guide will help you avoid costly time-consuming mistakes.
 The result is an area that can be used all year round that looks beautiful and can accommodate every social occasion.
 So why not get the drinks on ice and get designing!

 You can also check out my Youtube channel for more video guides and updates